ElessarWillomoont/Llama_Adventure_AICG/README.md

 2. **High Compatibility:** While ONNX Runtime offers high efficiency and compatibility across various devices, it requires a higher learning curve. llama.cpp, though efficient, involves manual compilation, making it less beginner-friendly—especially for users who prefer a straightforward "download-and-run" approach.

+3. **Updated Libraries:** The ONNX Runtime `onnxruntime-genai` library was recently updated, and many tutorials have yet to synchronize with the changes, leading to issues where examples currently fail to run.
+Given the lack of time to debug or wait for updated guides, Transformers were chosen to rapidly develop a minimal viable prototype.

 ### Why not quantize the model despite its high memory requirements (16GB+ VRAM)?

 Quantization in Transformers is not as straightforward as in the original PyTorch framework.
 Although efforts are underway to address this, switching to a different technology stack requires additional development time.
 This task is included in the project's to-do list for future improvements.